WHO WE ARE

 CHANGES TO THIS POLICY

-Please note that this policy was created in July 2019 and last updated October 2020 to change our name and email to Oxfordshire Homeless Movement.
+Please note that this policy was originally created in July 2019 and last updated January 2023 when OHM became a charity and the sole data controller.